-(1) Budgets and Budgetary Accounting
+(1) Budgetary Practices

-The Drainage District follows these procedures in establishing the budgetary data reflected in the financial statements:
+The District follows these procedures in establishing the budgetary data reflected in the financial statements:

-- 1. Budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP). - 2.
-The budget is employed as a management control device during the year that assists its user in financial activity analysis. - 3.
-Any changes in the proposed annual operating budget require a majority vote of the Board of Commissioners. - 4.
-No later than the last regular meeting of the fiscal year, the Board of Commissioners adopts the annual operating budget for the ensuing fiscal year. - 5.
-All budget appropriations lapse at year-end.
-The budgets presented are the originally adopted budget and the final amended budget.
+- 1. The District's Accountant prepares a proposed budget and presents it to the Board of Commissioners prior to fifteen days before the beginning of each fiscal year. - 2.
+Any changes in the proposed annual operating budget requires a majority vote of the Board of Commissioners. - 3.
+No later than the last regular meeting of the fiscal year, the Board of Commissioners adopts the annual operating budget for the ensuing fiscal year. - 4.
+Budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP). - 5.
+Budget appropriations lapse at year-end.